 Choline chloride, for example, is a source of the essential B vitamin choline that helps support your dog’s liver function and cell metabolism.
 Choline naturally occurs in animal and plant sources such as eggs, liver and fish.

 Mixed tocopherols, a preservative, is another scary sounding ingredient.
 However, Tocopherols are an alternative to artificial preservatives (the scary ones) and is a source of vitamin E.

-To discover what more of those hard to pronounce ingredients are, this is a great resource.
+To discover what more of those hard to pronounce ingredients are, this

 What exactly does natural flavor mean?